dosshubha/COF-ML/README.md

 # COF-ML
-A repository of python scripts to analyze and manipulate CoRE-COF database
+A repository of python scripts to analyze and manipulate structures of covalent organic frameworks

 # Dependecies
-Only requires ASE and NetworkX
+ASE and NetworkX